compbiozurich/UZH-BIO392/course-results/2020/Maria-Muscalu/2020-09-22-Genome-Technologies.md

 ### 1.2 [Second-generation DNA sequencing](https://internal.baudisgroup.org/pdf/2016-01-15___Heather_and_Chain__The-sequence-of-sequencers__Genomics.pdf)

-#### Sequencing machines produced by 454.
+#### Clonally amplification usig emulsion PCR (emPCR).

-Using adapter sequences, DNA libraries can be attached to beads.
-Afterwards, the beads are placed in a water-in-oil emulsion PCR (emPCR) and the initial DNA library is amplified.
+Adapter sequences attach DNA libraries to beads.
+Afterwards, emulsion PCR (emPCR) is used and the initial DNA library is amplified.
 DNA-coated beads are washed over a plate that fits one beat per well.
 The pyrosequencing step occures when enzymes linked to smaller beads and dNTP are added.
-Pyrophosphate is then measured using a charged couple device.
+Pyrophosphate is then measured using a charged couple device (CCD).

+#### Illumina

+DNA molecules connected to an adapter attach to complementary oligonucleotides on a flowcell.
+A process known as bridge amplification occures when during the solid phase PCR clusters of clonal populations are produced.
+The sequencing method is called sequencing by synthesis (SBS) and uses fluorescent 'reversible-terminator' dNTPs.
+After the incorporation of a dNTP to the growing strand, the fluorophore is excited and then measured with a CCD.
+The fluorophore must be cleaved in order for the polymerisation to continue and thus the sequence of nucleotides is optained.

+#### Ion Torrent

+Beads coated with clonal populations of DNA fragments are placed in a picowellplate.
+This technique measures the change in pH that occures during polymerisation.